 After their academic year of mentorship, mentees have continued to keep in touch with mentors (their own and others in the program).
 They have all secured internships in different industries, gone on Maymesters, became Gateway Scholars, and conducted research.
 The possibilities are endless!

 Outside of our monthly mandatory events, mentors and mentees are expected to connect at least once per month on their own for a professional activity.
 Suggested professional activities include reviewing resumes, drafting cover letters, practicing interview skills, and touring the company site.
-Connecting virtually and communication with your mentor is important – and it is a two-way street.
+We have also developed Mentorship Principles that help set the foundation for a successful mentorship.
+Connecting virtually and communicating with your mentor is important – and it is a two-way street.
 Please do not expect alumni to only reach out to you to set up meetings!
 Be proactive, take initiative, and send the first email or make the first phone call.

 As a reminder, use your best judgment when engaging with alumni.
 Review our Non-Discrimination and Sexual Harassment Guidelines for policies on how to interact with alumni while developing a mentoring relationship.
 If an interaction is inappropriate or unprofessional, please notify us.
 We expect appropriate and professional engagement at all times.

 - Be currently enrolled in an undergraduate degree program at USC.

 - Have completed one full semester of classes at USC, with the exception of first-semester transfer students.

 - Enrolled in undergraduate classes for both fall and spring semesters (December graduates are ineligible).